-Given the sensitive nature of the personal information involved, the Department must validate the identity of the requester.
-To validate your identity, we request the following:
+Given the sensitive nature of the personal information involved, the Department must verify the identity of the requester.
+To verify your identity, we request the following:

-- Your full name, and names previously used (if applicable). - Proof of your identification (scanned copy of one of the following your Passport, Driving License, other Photo ID bearing your date of birth).
-This is required in order to validate your request. - Your date of birth. - Your current address. - Proof of your address (a recent scanned copy of one of the following a utility bill, letter addressed to you from Revenue, etc). - The name of the Institution(s) that collected your personal data. - An approximation of the period to which the records relate (i.e. entry date and exit date, if known.)
+- Your full name, and names previously used (if applicable); - Proof of your identification (scanned copy of one of the following your Passport, Driving License, or other appropriate ID, e.g. Public Services Card.
+This is required in order to validate your request;

+The following information should also be provided (if known) for the purpose of facilitating the search for relevant records:

+- Your date of birth; - The name of the Institution(s) that collected your personal data; - An approximation of the period to which the records relate (i.e. entry date and exit date, if known).

-If you are making a Freedom of Information request for a deceased relative's information, you should also include evidence of your relationship with the deceased and the necessary death certificate or other acceptable proof of death.
+If you are making a Freedom of Information request for a deceased relative's information, you should also include:

+- evidence of the relationship with the deceased, together with sufficient identifying information about the person (including date of birth, if known), and - the necessary death certificate or other acceptable proof of death.
 For further information, please see the relevant guidelines that have been published by the Minister for Public Expenditure and Reform, which are available at foi.gov.ie.

-Part III - Receiving my Personal Information
+Part III - Receiving my Personal Information.

-11. Is there someone I can speak with in relation to my subject access request under GDPR or my request for information under FOI?
+11. Is there someone I can speak with in relation to my subject access request under the GDPR or my request for information under FOI?